sdesena/sdesena/README.md

-Welcome to my GitHub profile.
-I build projects at the intersection of **Geospatial Data Engineering** and **Geospatial Data Science**, applying data-driven approaches to environmental and spatial challenges.

-I focus on designing scalable pipelines, analyzing spatiotemporal data, and developing machine learning solutions using remote sensing and geospatial technologies.
-Here you'll find my projects related to:
+Hello, I'm a MSc candidate in Applied Computing at INPE, with a background in Data Science and a BSc in Environmental Management from the University of São Paulo.
+Here you'll find some of my projects related to:

-- **Geospatial Data Engineering**
+- **Data Engineering**
-  Design and implement scalable ETL/ELT pipelines for spatial data using GeoPandas, PySpark, and Apache Sedona.
+  Design and maintain scalable pipelines and spatial databases (PostgreSQL/PostGIS, GDAL, cloud workflows) for geospatial data processing.

-- **Spatial Data Platforms**
-  Build and manage spatial datalakes and data warehouses with PostgreSQL/PostGIS and Google Cloud Platform (GCP).

-- **Geospatial Data Science**
+- **Data Science**
-  Apply machine learning and time series analysis to remote sensing data for environmental monitoring.
+  Apply statistical analysis, time series, machine learning and deep learning to remote sensing and environmental datasets.

-- **Earth Observation Applications**
+- **Earth Observation**
-  Work with multispectral and radar data for deforestation, agriculture, fire detection, climate, and water resources.
+  Work with multispectral and SAR data using Python, Google Earth Engine and Geographic Information Systems (GIS).

-- **MLOps & Experiment Tracking**
-  Manage ML workflows, versioning, and deployment using MLflow.

-- **Data Visualization**
-  Develop interactive geospatial dashboards with Google Earth Engine and Streamlit.

 ### Collaboration